-If on the other hand there are more people involved in your food truck business and/or you intend to employ staff then you will need to apply to the IRS for an “Employer’s Identification Number” (EIN number).
+If on the other hand, there are more people involved in your food truck business and/or you intend to employ staff then you will need to apply to the IRS for an “Employer’s Identification Number” (EIN number).
 This is a number assigned to every business so it can easily be identified by the IRS for taxation, which you will also need to open a business bank account.

-You will also need to register at the state level with the Ohio Department of Taxation who should be able to advise you on what additional tax you may be liable such as sales tax.
+You will also need to register at the state level with the Ohio Department of Taxation which should be able to advise you on what additional tax you may be liable such as sales tax.

 - EIN – Free

 After you have decided on the structure and registered your food truck business it is time to apply for a business license.
 All food trucks must obtain an Ohio Business License to operate legally, which can be done by registering with the Ohio Secretary of State’s website